How to Create and Define Roaming User Profiles for Domain Users in Windows Server 2003?

 2. From Administrative Tools sub-menu click on Active Directory Users and Computers snap-in.

-3. When opened, from the left pane expand the domain name (TESTDOMAIN.COM in this case) and from the list select Users container.
+3. When opened from the left pane expand the domain name (TESTDOMAIN.COM in this case) and from the list select Users container.

 4. From the right pane right click on the user name for which you want to configure roaming profile and select Properties.
 You can also select multiple users by pressing Ctrl key while selecting users.
 This will enable you to configure roaming user profile for multiple users in a single session.